FlipSideHR/FlyptoX/README.md

 ## Contributing

-PR's are welcome.
+Pull requests are welcome.
 Especially for tests.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.